NERUZ-XOD/2048-game/README.md

 ## Building the Executable

+**Note:** You don't need to build the executable yourself as it's already included in the `dist` folder.

-To build the executable yourself:
+However, if you want to build it yourself:

 1. Install PyInstaller:
    ```